PinguinLars/Anti-Boskap/README.md

+> [!IMPORTANT]
+> This project is done and won't be worked on any more

 # Anti-Boskap Project

 This is a school project that uses various programs to prevent illegal deforestation.
 (This is for a prototype)